 Cabiria (1914) Director: Giovanni Pastrone

-The story is taken from Livy’s History of Rome, during the events of the Second Punic Wars.
+The story is borrowed from Livy’s History of Rome, taking place during the events of the Second Punic War.
 The characters are also, apparently, based on stories from Flaubert and Salgari.
-Some of the most beautiful scenes of the whole film occur at the beginning, as Batto, a Sicilian gentleman, and his household dwell in the peaceful shadow of Mount Etna on Sicily.
-Suddenly, the idyllic nature of their life is overturned when Mount Etna erupts sending chaos throughout Sicily.
-His servants go below his house and start stealing his treasure.
-His daughter, Cabiria and her nurse Croessa, flee to the countryside.
-Batto and his wife mourn their loss, as they believe young Cabiria has died.
+Some of the most beautiful scenes of the whole film occur at the beginning, as Batto, a Sicilian gentleman, governs his household which sits in the peaceful shadow of Mount Etna.
+Suddenly, the idyllic nature of his life is upturned when Mount Etna erupts sending chaos throughout Sicily.
+His servants venture below his house and start stealing treasure.
+His daughter, Cabiria and her nurse Croessa, flees to the countryside.
+Batto and his wife mourn their loss –they believe young Cabiria has died.

-Croessa and Cabiria are then abducted by pirates from Phoenicia.
+Croessa and Cabiria are then abducted by Phoenician pirates.
 They are taken to Carthage and Cabiria is sold into slavery for the High Priest to be sacrificed along with other young children to the god Moloch.
-However at the last second, she is rescued by Fulvius Axilla, a Roman patrician and his huge slave, Maciste.
+However, at the last second, she is rescued by Fulvius Axilla, a Roman patrician alongside his huge slave, Maciste (the slave character of Maciste went on to be featured in many other Italian historic epics).
 However, in the scuffle Croessa is killed.
 Meanwhile, the film cuts to Hannibal crossing the alps.
-Hannibal’s brother is coincidentally staying near the Latin group, and when Fulvius finds out about Hannibal he decides to return to Rome, but he is betrayed and forced to flee by leaping off a cliff into the ocean, while Cabiria is concealed and Maciste is captured, tortured, and enslaved.
-Fulvius is cast adrift and recognized for a ring he wears belonging to Cabiria.
+Hannibal’s brother is coincidentally staying nearby when Fulvius discovers that Hannibal has decided to return to Rome, but Fulvius is betrayed and forced to flee by leaping off a cliff into the ocean.
+Meanwhile Cabiria is concealed and Maciste is captured, tortured, and enslaved.
+Fulvius is cast adrift and recognized only by a ring he wears which once belonged to Cabiria.
 He is brought to the house of Batto who is relieved to learn that his daughter is still alive.
 Fulvius vows to find her.
-First, he goes to free Maciste from his slavery and they escape to the desert together.
-They become immersed in the story of Scipio.
-They eventually rescue Cabiria and en route back to Rome Fulvius pledges his love for Cabiria.
+First, he frees Maciste from slavery and they escape to the desert together.
+Then they become immersed in the story of Scipio, only to eventually rescue Cabiria.
+En route back to Rome, Fulvius pledges his love for Cabiria.